Azure/iotedge/doc/AmqpBootstrapImplementationNotes.md

 - At this point the client is ready to send / receive messages.
 - On the server side, each link is expected to make sure tht the connection is authenticated (and also authorized if necessary).

+### Code Structure

+The Amqp Protocol Head logic consists of the following important parts -

+- Link handlers - one for each type of link, that contains the logic for handling the communication on that link.
+Sending link handler and receiving link handler are the 2 base classes that contain most of the logic for sending and receiving messages on the actual links.
+- ConnectionHandler - there is one connection handler per connection, and is common to all links.
+It contains a registry of all the active links, which are used for device bound communication.
+It also contains the device listener instance and identity of the client.
+The types of supported links are - Cbs, Events, C2D, Module messages, Twin and DirectMethods.